-Qualified Delaware high school students can concurrently earn University of Delaware and high school credits through a classroom partnership between UD Online and Dual-Enrollment-partnering high schools.
+Qualified Delaware high school students can concurrently earn University of Delaware and high school credits through established partnerships with local high schools.
+Academically qualified juniors and seniors may register for designated courses through their participating Delaware high schools.
 Click here for details.

-The University of Delaware’s Division of Professional and Continuing Studies (UD PCS) offers various test prep programs to help high school students earn impressive scores on college entrance exams.
+The University of Delaware’s Division of Professional and Continuing Studies (UD PCS) offers various ACT and SAT test preparation programs to help high school students earn impressive scores on college entrance exams.

 UD PCS test prep courses and summer institutes include: